...

 • Check for refrigerant leaks: Refrigerant leaks not only cause your AC to blow warm air but can also harm the environment.
 If you suspect a leak, contact a professional for a repair.

 • Inspect the compressor: The compressor is crucial for refrigerant circulation.
 If it’s malfunctioning, your AC will not cool effectively.
-This typically requires professional assistance.
+This is one of the more advanced air conditioning troubleshooting tips that usually requires professional assistance.

 3. Unusual Noises from the AC Unit